Notes for Programming Language Experts

 Millions of Users before It Even Existed

-In its precursors in Mathematica, the Wolfram Language has had millions of users for 25+ years—including many of the world's top researchers, and countless students and others.
+In its precursors in Mathematica, the Wolfram Language has had millions of users for three decades—including many of the world's top researchers, and countless students and others.

 The Concept of Programming in Notebooks

-Pioneered in Mathematica more than 25 years ago, the Wolfram Language lets you program in interactive notebook documents that combine running code with output and publishing-quality typesetting.
+Pioneered in Mathematica more than three decades ago, the Wolfram Language lets you program in interactive notebook documents that combine running code with output and publishing-quality typesetting.

 Wolfram|Alpha: Bringing in the Real World